boyte/fantasy-autoplay/README.md

 INSTRUCTIONS
 ============

+1) Go to developer.yahoo.com and create a project.
+It's a desktop project.
+Get the client key and client secret.

-1) Fill out the client_secrets.json file with the client key and client secret provided by Yahoo
+2) Fill out the client_secrets.json file with the client key and client secret provided by Yahoo

-2) Run the program from the terminal.
+3) Run the program from the terminal.
 Follow the instructions.

-3) The program results in three text files and a database with the data parsed into it.
+4) The program results in three text files and a database with the data parsed into it.